Phosphinous acids

 Phosphinous acids are usually organophosphorus compounds with the formula R2POH.
 They are pyramidal in structure.
 Phosphorus is in the oxidation state III.
-Most phosphinous acids rapidly convert to the corresponding phosphine oxide, which are tetrahedral and are assigned oxidation state V.
+Most phosphinous acids rapidly convert to the corresponding phosphine oxide, which is tetrahedral and is assigned oxidation state V.

 Synthesis

 Only one example is known, bis(trifluoromethyl)phosphinous acid, (CF3)2POH.
 It is prepared in several steps from phosphorus trichloride (Et = ethyl):